nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/index.md

 - Migrating from Existing File Shares
     - Files - Share Migration

+- Data Visibility & Intelligence - The lab will use either Data Lens or File Analytics, the instructor will let you know which lab you should do.
     - Data Visibility & Intelligence (A) - Data Lens
         - Deploy Data Lens
         - Anomaly Detection
         - Ransomware Protection

     - Data Visibility & Intelligence (B) - File Analytics
         - Enable File Analytics
         - Anomaly Detection
         - Ransomware Protection

 - Data Protection & Lifecycle Management
     - Files - Replication